Lava balloon: Impact

 On São Miguel Island in the Azores, lava balloons are considered to be one of the main volcanic hazards stemming from submarine volcanic eruptions.
 Early lava balloons erupted during the 2011–2012 El Hierro eruption contained xeno-pumice, which raised concerns that evolved magmas such as phonolite and trachyte, capable of generating explosive eruptions, might be present under the volcano.
 As the eruption continued, these concerns together with an outburst of gas led to the evacuation of the town of La Restinga.
 The link between xeno-pumice and evolved magmas was contested early on; when explosive eruptions did not occur, this led to complaints that the response to the eruption had been disproportionate especially given its effect on the economy.
 The management of the El Hierro eruption in general attracted intense criticism.

+At El Hierro, the crevice-rich submarine terrain formed by sunk lava balloons and lava bombs forms a particular habitat.
+Animal species encountered there include the decapod Plesionika narval.

 Scientific significance

 At El Hierro, foraminifera fossils found in the glassy cores of lava balloons have been inferred to originate from sediments that underlie the El Hierro volcano.
 These fossils indicate a Cretaceous–Pliocene age for these sediments, implying that El Hierro rests on the youngest sediment base of the archipelago.
 The progressively lower age of the islands from east to west reinforces the theory that the Canary Islands are on top of a hotspot.
 Furthermore, it has been proposed that lava balloons might be proof of shallow-water volcanic eruptions.